Art and collections

 We care for one of the world's largest and most significant collections of art and heritage objects.
 Explore the highlights, our latest major exhibitions, curatorial research and more.

 The annual Octavia Hill Lecture is an opportunity for respected voices and commentators to lead us in reflecting on nature, beauty and history.
-Watch this year’s lecture with guest speaker Professor Alice Roberts and catch up on last year's talk with Professor Mary Beard.
+Find out more about the 2026 lecture and watch a previous year's talk with Professor Mary Beard.

-A respected voice or commentator delivers the lecture, reflecting on nature, beauty and history through the lens of the places and objects in our care.
-We invite guest speakers to propose topics that they feel are relevant to their experience and perspective.
+Each lecture is delivered by a respected commentator, offering insights on nature, beauty and history through the lens of the places and objects in our care.
+Guest speakers propose topics that resonate with their own experience and perspective.

-The third Octavia Hill Lecture in collaboration with Times Radio took place on 1 April 2025 at The Royal Society in London.
+The third Octavia Hill Lecture in collaboration with Times Radio took place in 2025 at The Royal Society in London.
 Professor Alice Roberts, anatomist, biological anthropologist, author and broadcaster, delivered this year’s lecture.

 We ask for your permission before anything is loaded, as this content may introduce additional cookies.
 You may want to read the Google YouTube terms of service and privacy policy before accepting.